 Unethical Bias: ABA Model Rule 8.4(g) Means Discrimination in Your Legal Department May Result in Professional Discipline (Ethics Session)

 Delia Patterson, SVP Advocacy & Communications and General Counsel, American Public Power Association; and Todd Stanton, Principal, Stanton Law LLC

 |Register by September 17||After September 17|

 Members of the American Public Power Association receive the member rate.
 In addition, lawyers who currently represent public power utilities, joint action agencies, or state/regional associations that are Association members may also receive the member rate.
 Contact Ana Mejia to request a code so you can register online and receive the member registration rate on your conference registration.
 Be sure to mention which public power utilities, agencies or associations you represent in your email.

-Save an additional $50 on each registration for the Legal & Regulatory Virtual Conference when your organization registers 5 or more people.
 Contact [email protected] for more information and to request the group registration form to receive this special discount.